 10 Best File Storage Boxes

 Whether you are organizing years of tax records or clearing clutter from a home office, the best file storage boxes keep documents accessible and protected.
 The right choice depends on capacity, material, and how often you need to retrieve files.
-This guide ranks top-rated options that balance durability, assembly convenience, and real-world user feedback.
+This guide ranks top-rated options that balance durability, assembly convenience, and real-world user feedback across cardboard and plastic designs.

 We evaluated each candidate by its relevance to document storage, build features described in the listing, average customer rating, review volume, recent purchase velocity, and overall value.
 Products with proven reliability, strong ratings, and practical designs for letter or legal files received higher compound scores.